Trust img

 • Excessive cannabis use

-Symptoms of High Prolactin levels
+Symptoms of High Prolactin Levels

 High Prolactin Levels and Their Effects on Fertility

 Fertility is significantly impacted by the prolactin hormone.
 Hyperprolactinemia, or high levels of prolactin, can upset the delicate hormonal balance necessary for regular ovulation and menstrual cycles.
 This disruption may result in irregular or nonexistent periods, decreased fertility, and conceiving challenges.
-High levels of prolactin may occasionally also prevent the release of other ovulation-related hormones like luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
-Restoring hormonal balance with medication or other treatments for hyperprolactinemia may enhance fertility.
-On the other hand, low prolactin levels are rarely linked to problems with conception.
-For those wanting to get pregnant, monitoring and controlling prolactin levels is crucial to ensuring their reproductive health.

-Treatment for High Prolactin levels
+Treatment for High Prolactin Levels

-The two most used medicines for high prolactin are cabergoline and bromocriptine.
-These drugs are dopamine agonists and mimic the effects of dopamine.
-They control how much prolactin is produced by the pituitary gland and reduce the size of the tumour.
+• The most commonly used medicines for high prolactin levels are cabergoline and bromocriptine.
+These are dopamine agonists that mimic the action of dopamine.
+They reduce the production of prolactin by the pituitary gland and also help shrink the tumour.

 Depending upon factors like age, sex, and medical records, a doctor might perform a nasal or transcranial surgery to remove the tumour.